Breast Augmentation Austin – Breast Implants

 Most plastic surgeons offer breast enhancement.
 It’s important to select a surgeon who has an excellent reputation and vast experience with all forms of breast procedures.
 I also enjoy a busy practice helping those who have had previous work done and are looking for corrections and modifications.
 If you have had previous breast work and you are looking for improvements, take a moment and visit my breast revision center.
 My vast selection of before-and-after “patient stories” speak volumes about my experience and the quality of my outcomes.

 My best, honest advice is to do your homework, choose your surgeon wisely and avoid the “impulse buy.”
 As common as the procedure is nowadays, it is still a major surgical procedure that requires serious considerations.
 Complications can and do happen and you want to be in the best hands.
-Never assume that a breast enhancement is a simple routine endeavor.
+Never assume that breast enhancement surgery is a simple routine endeavor.
 When it comes to your breasts, you always want the best.

 Breast Augmentation Goals

 Proportional and natural are the buzz words these days.
 Patients are very familiar with what they don’t want to happen — breasts that are too large, fake in appearance, balloon like, unnatural, hard, “stuck on” or not proportional.
 Cleavage is desirable, natural superior fullness is wonderful, and a size that is sustainable over the long haul is smart.
 Women prefer that that first thing someone sees when they walk into a room is not their breasts.

 I also have patients who specifically seek out results that are not mainstream.
 Some prefer the “fake look” with larger rounded breasts.

 Having performed thousands of breast enhancements, I can tell you that every patient is different in her goals and that I can work with almost all patients to safely and predictably reach her goals.
 There are many size choices between “go big or go home” and “I just want a little fullness.”